-Limits reflecting the risk appetite (as expressed in the Risk Appetite Statement) of the Bank are defined for the counterparty credit risk.
-These limits are fixed in function of the type of counterparty and the type of exposure used for the measurement and management of the counterparty credit risk:
+Limits reflecting the principles of the Group's Risk Appetite Statement are defined for the counterparty credit risk.
+These limits are set in accordance with the type of counterparty and the type of exposure used to measure and manage counterparty risk:

-- the highest value of the potential future exposures calculated by the system (Max PFE) for the modelled exposures perimeter; - the exposure value calculated applying the standardised approach for the non-modelled exposures perimeter.
+- the highest value of the potential future exposures calculated by the system (Max PFE) for the modelled exposures perimeter; - The exposure value calculated applying the standardised approach for the non-modelled exposures perimeter.
+The exposure of each counterparty is calculated to verify compliance with credit decisions.